Jill Ryther — CEO/Founder

 During her career she has successfully defended well known animal rights activists, worked with animal rights educator, Ric O’Barry in Taiji, Japan to bring awareness to the dolphin slaughter (documented in The Cove), and has worked with the Beagle Freedom Project on several rescues including the rescue of 41 Beagles from a laboratory in Spain.
 Jill has saved many dogs from dangerous dog hearings.
 She has successfully represented human companions of dogs that were injured by police officers.
 And she campaigned in West Hollywood to outlaw the sale of fur within the city limits.

 Jill is a proud to be a long time vegan and eager to continue standing up for animals through her work and volunteer efforts.

 Marc Robinson — Executive Director

 Marc Robinson is in charge of the daily life and growth of EARN.
-He is a member of the New York Bar, but not the California Bar.
-So, in California, he works in a paralegal capacity with Ryther Law Group and at EARN.
+He is a member of the New York Bar.

-Before realizing that animal rights law is what he should have been doing his whole life, Marc had careers in marketing, publishing, and financial services.
+Before realizing that animal advocacy is what he should have been doing his whole life, Marc dabbled in a few different fields.

-He was part of a small team of information architects who simplified brokerage statements, account materials, utilities bills, and similar documents.
-The structure of these documents is still used today.
+He was part of a small team of information architects who simplified brokerage statements, account materials, utilities bills, and similar documents; much of which is still used today.

 He produced the first financial education programs for The Wall Street Journal, AARP, and Time-Life, and founded Latino Education Achievement Project, the first Spanish-language financial/health education program for undocumented immigrants, sponsored by major US banks and the Mexican government.